tlswg/tls13-spec/draft-ietf-tls-tls13.md

 a string of Hash.length zeroes is used.
 Note that this does not mean skipping rounds, so if PSK is not in use Early Secret will still be HKDF-Extract(0, 0).
-For the computation of the binder_secret, the label is "external psk binder key" for external PSKs and "resumption psk binder key" for resumption PSKs.
+For the computation of the binder_secret, the label is "external psk binder key" for external PSKs (those provisioned outside of TLS) and "resumption psk binder key" for resumption PSKs (those provisioned as the resumption master secret of a previous handshake).
 The different labels prevents the substitution of one type of PSK for the other.

 There are multiple potential Early Secret values depending on